Skip to main content

 The Architecture of Your Stress Response

 To truly grasp the downstream effects, it is helpful to visualize the key players in this endocrine drama and their designated roles.
-Your body functions through intricate communication networks, and the is the primary wireless messaging service, using hormones as its signals.
+Your body functions through intricate communication networks, and the endocrine system is the primary wireless messaging service, using hormones as its signals.

 • The Hypothalamus ∞ Positioned deep within the brain, this is the vigilant sensor.
 It monitors both your internal and external environment, constantly sampling for signs of imbalance or threat.
 It connects the nervous system to the endocrine system, translating nerve signals into hormonal directives.